Diamond Carat Weight Measures a Diamond’s Apparent Size

 While now you know what carat means, it’s also important to remember that a diamond’s value is determined using all of the 4Cs, and not just carat weight.

 How did the carat system start?

-The modern carat system started with the carob seed.
-Early gem traders used the small, uniform seeds as counterweights in their balance scales.
-The carat is the same gram weight in every corner of the world.
+In order to understand what a diamond carat measures, it would help to know the origins of the modern carat system.
+Carat weight started with the carob seed, when early gem traders used the small, uniform seeds as counterweights in their balance scales.
+Today, the carat is the same milligram weight in every corner of the world.

 What are “magic sizes”?